Donald Trump Snaps At ‘Dishonest’ Reporter Who Asked If He Has Silenced Health Experts

-During a Saturday press briefing, President Donald Trump was asked about Anthony Fauci, a doctor renowned in contagious diseases, and the reports that he was being silenced from speaking out on the coronavirus, Raw Story reports.
+During a Saturday press briefing, President Donald Trump was asked about the reports regarding Anthony Fauci, a doctor renowned in contagious diseases, being silenced from speaking out on the coronavirus, Raw Story reports.

 “Can you tell us that this widely-respected expert Dr. Fauci will have every opportunity to tell us the truth — ” the reporter began.